roosterroofing-llc/Rooster-Roofing/README.md

     <strong>Certified Roofing Contractor | Sarasota, FL</strong>
   </p>
   <p>
     Your trusted partner for residential and commercial roofing.
-We offer full roof replacements, repairs, and 24/7 emergency services.
+We offer full roof replacements, repairs, and emergency roofing services.
 Licensed and insured for your peace of mind.
 This repository contains the source code for our official website.
   </p>
 </div>